UCKarl/UCKarl.github.io/_posts/shortstory/2017-02-17-An-Offering.md

 date: 2017-02-17
 ---

 I felt the hand of the officer softly, yet forcefully push my head down as I ducked into the back of the squad car.
 While doing so, my throat had neglected to follow me and had thus risen to my throat.
 Yes, that was my throat, the body partthat could use about a gallon of water right now.
-As I sat, red and blue lights struck the rear window and onto the back of my head and my heart battered my ribcage while I attempted to slow it.
+As I sat, red and blue lights struck the rear window and onto the back of my head while my heart battered my ribcage.

 The radio cackled with intermittent and almost unintelligible chatter, not that I could comprehend what was being said anyway.
-My brain pounded against my skull, demanding to be released.
+How would I get myself out of it this time?
 I closed my eyes, and started to count to ten slowly.
 One.
 Two.
 Three.
 Four...

 A click and a creak interrupted my meditation routine, and the white noise of wind and a crowd filled the cabin of the Crown Victoria while a young officer climbed in.
 Another click and a creak, and now double the noise.
 The other officer, an older and smellier officer dropped in.
 Smoke filled the cabin.
 Or was that putrid smell my imagination?